qjk5736/example_codes/README.md

 	The code in multiply_row_major_vectors.cpp performs a
 	mulitplication of arbitrarily sized matrices represented
 	as row major vectors.
 The multiplication is timed using chrono.

+## simple_threebody_sim
+	This is an implementation of the threebody algorithm in Projects in Scientific Computation, Richard Crandall, 1994 Section 2_4_1.

 ## views_and_Fibonacci